arbindb1/Odin/README.md

 ## Box Model
-### Margin merger
+### Margin collapsing
- - if two element have margin in same direction the merger applies where greatest out of two margin value is applied.
- - ex: .div1 {margin-bottom:20px;} .div2{margin-top:30px;} 30px margin will be applied and 20px will be cancelled instead of both value adding up.
+- Depending on whether two elements whose margins touch have positive or negative margins, the results will be different:

+- Two positive margins will combine to become one margin.
+Its size will be equal to the largest individual margin.
+- Two negative margins will collapse and the smallest (furthest from zero) value will be used.
+If one margin is negative, its value will be subtracted from the total.

 ### box-sizing
  - The value given to this property defined if the padding,border given will be added to actual width and height or it will be managed so that it takes actual width and height instead of adding  to it.